JaneJeon/objection-authorize/README.md

 npm install objection objection-authorize --save
 ```

 And you can install either `role-acl` or `@casl/ability` as your authorization framework.
-Note that versions 4 and above of `role-acl` will NOT be supported as it eliminated ALL synchronous methods outright!
+Note that `role-acl` v4 or above will NOT be supported as the library author eliminated ALL synchronous methods outright!

 ## Changelog